 Handle your puppy daily, touching him from nose to tail.
 Touch his ears, his toes, brush his teeth, clip his nails, brush his hair.
 This will help him when you have to visit the vet's office too!

 EXPOSE TO NOISES

 Fireworks!
 Start out quietly and then increase the level.
-Make sure he gets used to household sounds like the vacuum cleaner, hairdryer, smoke alarm, electric shaver, the tv, loud music, knocking, the garbage disposal, sirens, fireworks, thunder, lawnmower, blender, airplanes, popping balloon, food processor, air brakes on a big truck, horns, new years noisemakers, washer/dryer, loudspeaker, bull horn, musical instruments, alarm clock...
+Make sure he gets used to household sounds like the vacuum cleaner, hairdryer, smoke alarm, electric shaver, the tv, loud music, knocking, the garbage disposal, sirens, fireworks, thunder, lawnmower, blender, airplanes, popping balloons, food processor, air brakes on a big truck, horns, new years noisemakers, washer/dryer, loudspeaker, bull horn, musical instruments, alarm clock...

 Bubbles!
-Skateboards, helium balloons, hot air balloons, agility equipment, traffic, crowds, play equipment in playgrounds, umbrellas, surfboards, stairs, fans, bags, boxes, remote-controlled toys, ironing board, garbage trucks, motorcycles, ceiling fan, statues, bicycles, brooms, shovels, kites, automatic sliding door, automatic garage door, wheelchairs, stuffed toys, scooters, crutches, walkers, fax machine, shopping cart...
+Skateboards, helium balloons, hot air balloons, agility equipment, traffic, crowds, play equipment in playgrounds, umbrellas, surfboards, stairs, fans, bags, boxes, remote-controlled toys, the ironing board, garbage trucks, motorcycles, ceiling fans, statues, bicycles, brooms, shovels, kites, automatic sliding door, automatic garage door, wheelchairs, stuffed toys, scooters, crutches, walkers, fax machine, shopping cart...

-Pile of leaves!
+A pile of leaves!
 Bubble wrap, grates, grass, dirt, pavement, rocks, rubber mats, wood chips, slick floors, wet floors, cement, bricks, snow, sand, weeds, soft cloths, hardwood, linoleum, bridges, water, mud, logs...

 info from PuppyProdigies